k3s-io/docs/docs/datastore/datastore.md

   `https://etcd-host-1:2379,https://etcd-host-2:2379,https://etcd-host-3:2379`

   The above assumes a typical three node etcd cluster.
-The parameter can accept one more comma separated etcd URLs.
+The parameter can accept one or more comma separated etcd URLs.

 </TabItem>
 </Tabs>